-To play Prelude to Goddard (occasionally abbreviated P2G), you'll need the following equipment:
+To play the Wing Commander Role-Playing Game (WCRPG), you'll need the following equipment:

 - At least two ten-sided dice (2d10) for each player.
 One of these should show multiples of 10 (a d10x10).
 If one is not available, the dice should be distinguishable from one another with one of them designated as the "d10x10". - Pencil and paper.
-Pencil is preferable to pen, as it is far easier to erase and modify. - Some kind of screen for the "gamemaster" (GM) used to conceal the results of some of their rolls - Access to at least one copy of these rules. - While not strictly necessary, some GMs may prefer to have a calculator handy in order to help with more complex calculations.
+Pencil is preferable to pen, as it is far easier to erase and modify. - Some kind of screen for the "gamemaster" (GM) used to conceal the results of some of their rolls. - Access to at least one copy of these rules. - While not strictly necessary, some GMs may prefer to have a calculator handy in order to help with more complex calculations.

-THE COSE MECHANIC
+THE CORE MECHANIC